 The drive supports a Vendor Specific Configuration Page that is used to set or change the vendorunique configuration features.
-Figure 4-56 shows the page that can be changed using the MODE SELECT command and subsequently queried using the MODE SENSE command.
+Figure 4-54 shows the page that can be changed using the MODE SELECT command and subsequently queried using the MODE SENSE command.

 Bit Byte 7 6 5 4 3 2 1 0

 0 PS (0) Rsv'd Page Code (25h)

 1 Page Length (08h)

 2 Default Density Override

-3 Reserved RWC RWCT
+3 Reserved

 4 - 9 Reserved

-Figure 4-56.
+Figure 4-54.
 Vendor Specific Configuration MODE SELECT Page - Data Format

-Field Name Descriptio on PS Parameter Parameters Savable.
+Field Name Descriptio Description PS Parameters Savable.
 Must be set to 0.
 Page Code Identifies the type of MODE SELECT page being transferred.
 A value of 25h identifies this as the Vendor Specific Configuration Page.
-Page Length length is re be set to th receives an Indicates the number bytes in the page, excluding bytes 0 and 1.
+Page Length length is re be set to the receives an Indicates the number bytes in the page, excluding bytes 0 and 1.
 The length is returned in MODE SENSE commands and must subsequently be set to the same value when performing MODE SELECT.
 If the drive receives an unexpected page length value, it returns a CHECK CONDITION status with the Sense Key set to ILLEGAL REQUEST.
-Default Density Override The follov density. ving density codes are the preferred codes used to define Code Description 00h Density override disabled.
-48h 133,000 bpi, 56 logical tracks, serial cartridge tape 110.0 GB / 220.0 GB (Super DLTtape I).
-49h 190,000 bpi, 56 logical tracks, serial cartridge tape 160.0 GB / 320.0 GB (Super DLTtape I).
-This one-byte field holds the setting of the density desired on a write from BOT.
-It can be set at any time, but is zeroed out during a cartridge load.
+Default Density Override The follow density.
+The following density codes are the preferred codes used to define density.
+Code Description 00h Density override disabled.
+4Ah 233,000 bpi, 40 logical tracks, serial cartridge tape 300.0 GB / 600.0 GB (Super DLTtape II).
+This 1-byte field holds the setting of the density desired on a Write From BOT.
+It can be set at any time, but is zeroed out during a tape cartridge load.
 Therefore, for the override to be meaningful, it must be set after the cartridge is loaded.
 After being set, its value overrides any application resetting the drive to default density (0) with the MODE SELECT command.
-RWCT WRITE fr more filen setting the tracks.
-The FILEMAE FILEMAE with two f application adds 10-1 alibration Tracks.
-Rewrite calibration tracks on the first om BOT or WRITE FILEMARKS from BOT, with one or narks specified in the WRITE FILEMARKS CDB, after RWCT bit.
-Use this feature to re-initialize the calibration e recommended implementation is to use the WRITE RKS command with 2 filemarks specified in the WRITE RKS CDB, after setting the RWCT bit.
-This is because a tape filemarks at BOT is widely recognized by software ns to indicate the tape is blank.
-Important : This function 8 minutes to the initial WRITE / WRITE FILEMARKS from use calibration tracks are located at both ends of the tape.

-Table 4-58.
-Vendor Specific Configuration MODE SELECT Page - Field Descriptions Vender Speerine Configuration MODE SELECT Tage There Descriptions
+Table 4-56.
+Vendor Specific Configuration MODE SELECT Page - Field Descriptions